OilerNetwork/pitchlake-launcher/README.md

   - can only be checked looking at the logs of the db_server container
   - `docker compose logs -f websocket`

-### 6. Verify the System

-Once all services are running and healthy, you can run an integration test to verify that everything is working correctly.
-`round-transitions-test.sh` is a script that will perform the state transitions for the first round.

-### 7. Using Pitchlake
+### 6. Using Pitchlake

-Now that everything is set up and verified, you can start using Pitchlake through the web interface.
+Now that everything is set up and verified, you can start using Pitch Lake through the web interface.

-1. Access the Pitchlake UI:
+1. Access the Pitch Lake UI:
    - Open your browser and go to http://localhost:3003
-   - You should see the Pitchlake interface
+   - You should see the Pitch Lake interface

 2. Set up your wallet:
    1. Install the Argent wallet extension in your browser if you haven't already